Generic Name: etanercept (ee-TAN-er-sept)

 - Etanercept may contain small white particles.
 Do not use etanercept if it contains large lumps, flakes, or other particles.
-Do not use if cloudy or discolored, or if the vial is cracked or damaged.
+Do not use if cloudy or discolored, or if the auto-injector is cracked or damaged.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into muscle or a vein.